trailblazer/trailblazer.github.io/gems/cells/api.md

       "#{title(escape: false)} on the edge!"
     end

-Of course, this works in views, too.
+Of course this works in views too:

     <%= title(escape: false) %>

 ## Context Object

-Per default, every cell maintains a context object.
-When [nesting cells](#nesting), this object passed on automatically.
+By default, every cell contains a context object.
+When [nesting cells](#nesting), this object gets passed in automatically.
 To add objects to the context, use the `:context` option.

 ```ruby
 cell("comment", comment, context: { user: current_user })
 ```

-Reading from the context works via the `context` method.
+You can read from the context object via the `context` method.

 ```ruby
 def show